revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Drank some imported aged chinerian red wine

-Need to buy 50gp worth of
+Need to buy 50gp worth of incense